viki3d/spring-cloud-configuration/README.md

 ### spring-cloud-config

-Spring Cloud Config provides server-side and client-side support for externali-
-zed configuration in a distributed system.
-With the Config Server, you have a
+Spring Cloud Config provides server-side and client-side support for externalized configuration in a distributed system.
-central place to manage external properties for applications across all environ-
+With the Config Server, you have a central place to manage external properties for applications across all environments.
-ments.

 As an application moves through the deployment pipeline from dev to test and in-
 to production, you can manage the configuration between those environments and